| you are here: home|

-It is not all pretty, this beautiful world of ours.
+It's not all pretty, what is happening to this beautiful world of ours.
 Do you know a BiggestWaster that might be tarnishing our world?

-A BiggestWaster will erode, blunt, wear down, squeeze, weaken, deplete, rob, reduce, lessen, attenuate, undermine, subvert, exhaust, drain, debilitate, impair, disable, bleed, cripple, wreck, ruin, or destroy our intrinsically beautiful world.
+A BiggestWaster can erode, blunt, wear down, squeeze, weaken, deplete, rob, reduce, lessen, attenuate, undermine, subvert, exhaust, drain, debilitate, impair, disable, bleed, cripple, wreck, ruin, and destroy everything we care about.

 The personal stories and observations here are culled from a many-decades-long journey of observation, investigation, trial-and-error, and listening to others.
-For this website author, these insights and revelations have felt remarkably, if modestly, life-changing and worth passing on.
+In compiling this website, the gathered insights and revelations have felt remarkably, if modestly, life-changing and worth passing on.